Carbon 3D Printing Service

 Carbon 3D Printing

-Carbon has proven itself for its reliability in the toughest of environments, whether your looking to use it in low volume production or rapid prototyping Carbon 3D Printing is a great option.
+Carbon has proven itself for its reliability in the toughest of environments, whether you’re looking to use it in low volume production or rapid prototyping, Carbon 3D Printing is a great option.

 A breakthrough resin-based 3D printing process which uses next-gen oxygen-permeable optics with closed-loop control of force and temperature and built-in IR-based resin heating offering engineering-grade materials to produce polymeric parts with exceptional mechanical properties, surface finish and resolution.